-2 Yes, the medical school has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
-Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.

-- 1 The medical school has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised. - 0 The medical school has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+- Yes, the medical school has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
+Alternatively, the campus location is not amenable to unsustainable forms of transportation by default. - The medical school has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised. - The medical school has not implemented strategies to encourage and provide environmentally-friendly transportation options.

-Score explanation: Rush University Medical Center offers multiple options for students to reduce the environmental impact of commuting.
+Rush University Medical Center offers multiple options for students to reduce the environmental impact of commuting.
 Students are offered a Ventra UPass which provides free use of Chicago CTA Buses and Transit.
 RUMC is also a Divvy bike campus where students are offered a discounted annual membership.
-In addition to these services, RUMC operates 2 shuttles from 6 - 10 AM and from 3 - 6 PM.
-On a daily basis, a low end approximation of 288 people utilize the shuttle, while a high end approximation is about 378 people.
-Ride sharing/carpooling will also be encouraged with the implementation of Luum, a commute management platform, in the near future.
-This would be awarded 2 points.
+In addition to these services, RUMC has shuttle services to and from Union Station and the campus.
+Ride sharing/carpooling is also encouraged through the use of LUUM for commuting.